xarray-contrib/xarray-simlab/doc/framework.rst

 In a model, the processes and their dependencies together form the nodes and the edges of a Directed Acyclic Graph (DAG).
-The graph topology is fully determined by the ``intent`` set for each variable or foreign variable declared in each process.
-An ordering that is computationally consistent can then be obtained using topological sorting.
+The graph topology is automatically determined by the ``intent`` set for each variable or foreign variable declared in each process.
+A process ``A`` depends on another process ``B`` (``A->B``) if and only if ``B`` has a variable with ``intent='out'``, that is used in process ``A`` (``in`` or ``inout`` intent).
+For processes that update a variable (``inout``), no automatic sorting is done, which can mean that no definite order can be established.
+In this case, the user has to add custom dependencies, but a checking system is provided, see Section :ref:`create_model_ordering`.

+To determine the ordering from dependencies, a depth-first search is applied.
+The graph is traverset, starting from a random process, until a process is found that has no dependencies of itself.
+This is added as the first process to execute, after which processes that depend on it can be added.
+Unless, they have other dependencies, then those are traversed and added first.
+That way, an ordering that is computationally consistent can be obtained.
 This is done at Model object creation.
-The same ordering is used at every stage of a model run.

 The DAG structure also allows running the processes in parallel at every stage of a model run, see Section :ref:`run_parallel_single`.